SaschaSchweitzer/persons/README.md

 Identify sets of name entries with identical surnames.

 * Step 2:
 Within the set of a given surname, construct a graph of the relationships of the corresponding forenames to each other.
-Categorize forenames as either identical, different, subsets of each other or partially compatible ("interlaced").
+Categorize forenames as either identical, different, subsets of each other, or partially compatible ("interlaced").
 For example, the forename ‘‘Michael’’ is identical to ‘‘Michael’’ and it is different from ‘‘Tom’’.
 In the terminology of 'persons', ‘‘Michael J.’’ is a subset of ‘‘Michael’’.
 This is, because ‘‘Michael J.’’ provides more specific information than ‘‘Michael’’, making it incompatible with certain names that ‘‘Michael’’ would still be compatible with.
 If none of those three categories applies, a record is defined as "interlaced".
 For example, 'persons' categorizes ‘‘M. John’’ to be interlaced with ‘‘Michael J.’’

 * Step 3:
 After determining all binary relationships between the names given, model the sets of forenames as nodes and their relationships as edges in a graph.

 * Step 4:
-Finally, eliminate "shortcuts" between nodes to determine the minimum graph and traversed the non-forking paths of subset relationships from the graph’s leafs upwards.
-Thus, in the example, 'persons' matches two entries with identical last names and the forenames ‘‘Michael John’’ and ‘‘Michael’’, respectively, to the same person if they are the only two forenames.
+Finally, eliminate "shortcuts" between nodes to determine the minimum graph and traverse the non-forking paths of subset relationships from the graph’s leafs upwards.
+In the example, 'persons' matches two entries with identical last names and the forenames ‘‘Michael John’’ and ‘‘Michael’’, respectively, to the same person if they are the only two forenames.
 It would not match them, however, if there were a ‘‘Michael Jason’’ in addition to ‘‘Michael John’’ and ‘‘Michael’’, since there would be a fork in the tree below ‘‘Michael’’.

-The implementation of graph-based author disambiguation in this package has been used and described in previous scientific studies (e.g., Önder and Schweitzer, 2017).
+The implementation of graph-based author disambiguation in this package has been originally been created for the use in the scientific study by Önder and Schweitzer (2017).

 ## Using 'persons'